-Why summarize the nature and influence of collective behavior and social movements, and assess the impact of the media and technology on social change?
+Why summarize the nature and influence of collective behavior and social movements?

-But sometimes the routine ways we use to impact society do not seem sufficient to us, so we use other ways to try to change our society for the better, or to prevent changes we do not like.
+But sometimes the routine ways we previously shaped society no longer seem adequate to us, so we use other ways to try to change our society for the better, or to prevent changes we do not like.
 One example of this is Occupy Wall Street, a movement in 2011 that adopted the slogan of “We are the 99%.”
 Protesters gathered first in New York, but then around the country (and globe!) to highlight the economic disparities between the wealthiest 1% and the rest of the population.
 This type of behavior is known as collective behavior.

-Today, social movements are typically less violent than they may have been hundreds of years ago when villagers took up torches and pitchforks to take up their causes, but now social movements can spread rapidly through social media and become global issues.
-Instead of small, local movements, some social movements may be international in scope.
+Today, social movements are typically less violent than they may have been hundreds of years ago when villagers took up torches and pitchforks, but now social movements can spread rapidly through social media and become global issues.
+Instead of small-scale, local activism, some social movements may be international in scope.
 All of this is made possible through technology and the increase in our global interconnectedness.
-Watch this video to see how the digital world is changing our world in 2016.